Michael Levine (publicist)

-Michael Levine (born 1956) is an American writer and public relations expert.
+Michael Levine is an American writer and public relations expert.
 He is the author of books on public relations including Guerrilla P.R.
 He has represented 58 Academy Award winners, 34 Grammy Award winners, and 43 New York Times best-sellers, including Michael Jackson, Barbra Streisand, and George Carlin among many others.
 Levine also appeared in POM Wonderful Presents: The Greatest Movie Ever Sold, the 2011 documentary by Morgan Spurlock.

 Levine has provided commentary including Variety, Forbes, Fox News, The New York Times, and the USA Today.
 Levine has been referred to in different publications as the "Michael Jordan of entertainment P.R."

 Early life and education

 Born in New York City Levine was raised in Fort Lee, New Jersey and graduated from Fort Lee High School in 1972.
 He went on to attend Rutgers University where he dropped out after six months.
 Levine had a poor childhood and had learning issues due to dyslexia.
 He describes his mother as an alcoholic and his father as passive; however, he attributes much of his success to both of them for instilling a will to succeed.
 In his early career after leaving Rutgers, he worked in show business as an impresario.